web-infra-dev/agent-browser-sdk/packages/media-utils/README.md

 import { Base64ImageParser } from '@agent-infra/media-utils';

-// Initialize with a base64 image string const tool = new Base64ImageParser('data:image/png;base64,iVBORw0KGgoAAAANSUhEUgA...');
+// Initialize with a base64 image string
+// You only need to ensure that the input base64 string is image data; the data URI prefix is not required. const tool = new Base64ImageParser('data:image/png;base64,iVBORw0KGgoAAAANSUhEUgA...');
+// or
+const tool = new Base64ImageParser('iVBORw0KGgoAAAANSUhEUgA...');

 // Get image type
 const imageType = tool.getImageType(); // 'png' | 'jpeg' | 'webp' | 'gif' | 'bmp' | null